imightexist/imightexist/README.md

 Feb 2022: so um, i exist, and i make really shitty stuff. my projects were made for fun so dont be surprised if a project is unfinished or has bugs that might never be fixed
 -->
-Sep 2022: this is iexist. he codes. he makes too many repos. he never finishes his projects fully. it is your choice to like iexist.
+this is iexist. he codes. he makes too many repos. he never finishes his projects fully. it is your choice to like iexist.

 Cool projects:
 - node-WindowsForms (onclick and modify doesn't work, but pretty good nodejs gui framework i guess)